 Patients are able to register themselves online in the database.
 They can fill out new forms online, and provide their medical history, medication lists, previous physicians, etc. through them.

-This feature comes in handy a lot as this can be integrated with the practice’s already being used Electronic Medical Records (EMR) Software.
+This feature comes in handy a lot as this can be integrated with the practice already in use in Electronic Medical Records (EMR) Software.
 This allows the patients to easily search for available time slots and book appointments online.

 Specialty-specific software enables physicians and other medical professionals to store detailed clinical information, such as demographics, medical history, social history, lab reports, etc.